What are mole

 characteristic of some crickets and grasshoppers.

-important pests in certain crops and turf grass
+certain crops and turf grass such as home lawns,

-(home lawns, golf courses, sod farms, and so forth).
+golf courses, sod farms, and so forth.
+Damage is

-Damage is caused by direct root feeding and the
+caused by direct root feeding and the burrowing

-crickets feed on small soil insects as well as plant
+on small soil insects as well as plant roots and

-damaging to turf especially in warm climates like
+turf especially in warm climates like the southeastern

-have only one generation per year so populations
+generation per year so populations will tend to

-will tend to grow slowly.
-They exhibit a simple type
+grow slowly.
+They exhibit a simple type of

 (nymphs) resemble adults except in size and they